List of Ace Attorney characters: Gregory Edgeworth

 The late father of Miles Edgeworth, Gregory Edgeworth (御剣 信, Mitsurugi Shin) was a defense attorney who was killed in the DL-6 incident.
 Despite their differing occupations, he shared his son's stern nature and desire to arrive at the truth.
 He briefly appears as a playable character in Prosecutor's Gambit, which details the final case he investigated before his death.
+His physical appearance and English name are both homages to Gregory Peck's portrayal of Atticus Finch in the 1962 film adaptation of To Kill a Mockingbird.

 Director Hotti

 "Director Hotti" (堀田 ディレクター, Hotta Direkutā) also known as "Director Hickfield" (引田 ディレクター, Hikita Direkutā) is a patient of both the Hotti and Hickfield clinics, each time purporting to be the director of said clinic.
 He is notably perverted, showing a creepy interest in female patients he finds attractive.

 Kay Faraday

 Kay Faraday (一条 美雲, Ichijō Mikumo) is a young girl who is a self-proclaimed "Great Thief" who wishes to "steals the truth."
 She inherited the moniker of "Yatagarasu" from her late father, prosecutor Byrne Faraday (一条 九郎, Ichijō Kurō), who worked outside the law in an effort to deliver justice to those who could not be brought to court.

 She has known Edgeworth and Gumshoe for a long time, having first met both around the time of a double murder case the former investigated.
 She later served as Edgeworth's unofficial assistant in both Investigations and its sequel, helping recreate crime scenes in vivid detail with her simulation device, "Little Thief."